maweeks/test-docs/docs/help.md

 #### Base map

 The map uses Google Maps to visualise the Fleet Pond area.
-You can switch to terrain view using the button in the top left corner.
+You can switch to satellite view using the button in the top left corner.
 Points of interest, routes and your location can be shown on the map.

 #### Points of interest